 Teaching our Doberman puppy to sit

-This exercise can be practiced both at home and on the street, being advisable to do it in a place where our puppy does not have many distractions.
+This exercise can practice both at home and on the street, being advisable to do it in a place where our puppy does not have many distractions.
 We will only need to have at our disposal some dog biscuits or treats to use as prizes .

 It is essential to learn to give the orders correctly, for this we must always say the name of our dog followed by the order.
 If our dog is called “Toby”, the right thing to do is to say: “Toby, sit down” or “Toby, sit”.
 It does not matter which word we select to carry out the order, the really important thing is that it does not coincide with other words in common use (such as another order) and that we always use the same one.
 In this way, it is also essential to inform the rest of the members who live in the home so that they all use the same language.